A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Tabular Data

 \!\!Values for the Area Under the Curve significantly above 0.5 or advantage values significantly above 0 indicate non-trivial leakage.
 The advantage form matches the standard notion based on the difference between the True Positive Rate and the False Positive Rate used to quantify inference leakage \citep{yeom2018privacyrisk}.

-We similarly evaluate attribute inference for a sensitive attribute $A$.
+Attribute inference for a sensitive attribute $A$ can similarly be evaluated.
 In this setting, an attacker predicts the value of $A$ from the remaining attributes and any access granted by the released model \citep{yeom2018privacyrisk}.
-In addition to reporting standard predictive metrics such as accuracy or the Area Under the Curve, we optionally report a simple gain over majority summary as an implementation level diagnostic:
+In addition to reporting standard predictive metrics such as accuracy or the Area Under the Curve, a simple gain over majority summary can optionally be reported as an implementation level diagnostic:

 \!\!where larger values indicate stronger recoverability of the attribute beyond a trivial majority baseline.